QratorLabs/stream-data-processor/examples/dynamic_window_udf/README.md

 ## Usage example

-Files in this directory represent DynamicWindowUDF usage in bundle with [Kapacitor SideloadNode](https://docs.influxdata.com/kapacitor/v1.5/nodes/sideload_node/)
+Files in this directory represent DynamicWindowUDF usage in bundle with the [Kapacitor SideloadNode](https://docs.influxdata.com/kapacitor/v1.5/nodes/sideload_node/)

 ### Properties